Covestro: from Germany to the world

 “Starthilfe” makes young people fit to start their career

 At its sites in North Rhine-Westphalia and in Brunsbüttel, Covestro is also making a very special commitment with “Starthilfe” program, a program designed to help young professionals get a good start in their careers.
 The program provides one year of support for young people who do not yet have an apprenticeship, giving them a genuine chance of receiving a qualified professional formation – regardless of their school-leaving qualifications or grades.
-In 2021, 29 young people at Covestro's German sites took part in the “Starthilfe” program dedicated to providing career orientation and preparation.
+In each training year, Covestro offers 36 young people the opportunity to take part in the Starthilfe program for career orientation and preparation.

 Its highly qualified and committed employees from all over the world are one reason for Covestro’s success story in Germany.
 They are the ones who make sure that the production plants are always setting new standards – in terms of quality, efficiency and safety.
 In keeping with the company's values curious, courageous, and colorful, the Covestro team is also breaking new ground and pushing boundaries that were previously considered insurmountable.
 A strong network of state-of-the-art production plants and research centers is always on hand.
 Not only are ideas created here, this is where they are implemented.